A knot Floer stable homotopy type: The Cohen-Jones-Segal construction

-we get an isomorphism between this subcategory and $\Cat^+(\Grid, h-\ve_k)[2]$, a category which is the same as $\Cat^+(\Grid, h-\ve_k)$ except the Maslov grading is shifted by $2$.
-(Here, $\ve_k$ is the unit vector in the $k$th coordinate.)
+There is an additional structure given by the $U_i$ maps.
+Consider the framed flow quotient category obtained from $\Cat(\Grid)$ by removing the objects $[x, j_2, \dots, j_n]$ where $j_i =0$.
+By mapping we get an isomorphism between this quotient category and $\Sigma^2\Cat(\Grid)$, a category which is the same as $\Cat(\Grid)$ except the Maslov grading is shifted by $2$.
 At the level of the associated CW complexes and then spectra, we obtain a map